WoPoss-project/Pygmalion/README.md

   <li>the different meanings of the headword</li>
   <li>the first attestation of each meaning</li>
   <li>for each meaning, it must be specified whether there is or not a modal reading.
 Modal readings can belong to three different types: dynamic, deontic or epistemic.
 If no modal reading is attested, the meaning can be pre-modal (i.e. the meaning belongs to a cross-linguistic group of meanings from which a modal sense developed), post-modal (i.e. the meaning belongs to a cross-linguistic group of meanings into which a modal sense developed).
 It is possible that a sense is not modal nor pre-/post-modal</li>
-  <li>chronology of the different meanings: when a sense is first attested (century or decade) and, if reliable data is available, when a meaning stops to be attested</li>
+  <li>chronology of the different meanings: when a sense is first attested (century, decade or year) and, if reliable data is available, when a meaning stops to be attested</li>
   <li>the relations between the meanings.
 It is indicated the degree of certainty with which such relations can be reconstructed</li>
 </ol>